giorgigagnidze16/devops-final-project/readme.md

 - **Alerting:**
   Alertmanager sends notification emails when service outages or issues are detected.

+- **Performance Loading:**
+  Gatling can be run in order to stress-test and simulate highly concurrent load environment.
+-
+- **ELK:**
+  ELK stack is utilized to monitor and analyze logs.

 ---

 ## How Monitoring and Security Were Implemented